camillac/fall-2019-136-lab-07-MatthewMing11/CodeReviewForMe.md

-# Code Review for Others
+# Code Review From Xinyi lin

-## Code Review For Matthew Ming

 * I personally don't recommend to use main.cpp as a test case.
 I think there should be an option for the user to enter a file ath in the main.cpp so user don't have to go through the hassel of changing the file path manually in the test.cpp, although not required by the instructions.
 * Logic is reasonable and easy to understand/follow since comments was provided